GRHayL: a modern, infrastructure-agnostic, extensible library for GRMHD simulations

 Given the cyclic nature of the expression, the directional nature of the curl in our implementation is handled by simply providing the correct components in the input data.
 The required inputs are the velocities and magnetic fields reconstructed to the location of $A_i$, as well as the characteristic speeds $c^\pm$.
 Functions to compute the characteristic speeds are provided in the \code{Flux\_Source} gem, since the hydrodynamic fluxes also require $c^\pm$.

-Having specified how the non-gauge flux term is computed, we now turn to the interpolation needed for the gauge-related terms and the scalar potential.
+Having specified how the nongauge flux term is computed, we now turn to the interpolation needed for the gauge-related terms and the scalar potential.
 As with the hydrodynamic RHS, $\tilde{\Phi}^\mathrm{RHS}$ and the gauge contribution to $A_i^\mathrm{RHS}$ require staggered variable quantities.
 However, we can use interpolation instead of reconstruction methods because gauge variables are not as sensitive to shocks.
 The \code{Induction} gem provides interpolator functions to facilitate the calculation of these terms.

 The primary difficulty with these quantities is that they are all sampled at different cell locations, which complicates the interpolation scheme.
-The hydrodynamic quantities are cell-centered, and we denote these gridpoints as $(i,j,k)$, $(i+1,j,k)$, etc. The vector potential components are edge-centered---e.g., $A_x$ is evaluated at the point $(i,j+1/2,k+1/2)$---and the scalar potential is vertex-centered.
+The hydrodynamic quantities are cell centered, and we denote these gridpoints as $(i,j,k)$, $(i+1,j,k)$, etc. The vector potential components are edge centered---e.g., $A_x$ is evaluated at the point $(i,j+1/2,k+1/2)$---and the scalar potential is vertex centered.
 This staggering is summarized in Table~\ref{tab:staggering}.

 For $\tilde{\Phi}^\mathrm{RHS}$ and the remaining term in $A_i^\mathrm{RHS}$, we need to interpolate the vector potential to all the various staggered positions.
 We also need to interpolate the lapse and the shift.
 Finally, we need the metric to raise the index of $A_i$.